1996 National League Division Series: Game 2

 A well fought Game 2 saw the Cardinals squander two leads.
-Scott Sanders faced Andy Benes.
+Scott Sanders faced Andy Benes, a former Padre.
 Willie McGee put the Cardinals on top on the third with an RBI single after two walks.
 Ken Caminiti tied the game with a leadoff home run in the fifth.
-In the bottom of the inning, Sanders allowed two singles and a walk to load the bases with one out before Ron Gant cleared them with a double off of Dario Veras to make it 4–1 Cardinals.
+In the bottom of the inning, Sanders allowed two singles and a walk to load the bases with one out before Ron Gant cleared them with a double off Dario Veras to make it 4–1 Cardinals.
 In the sixth, after back-to-back one-out singles, a two-run single by Tony Gwynn aided by center fielder Willie McGee's throwing error made it a one-run game in the Padres sixth.
 In the eighth, Benes allowed a leadoff single and walk.
-A sacrifice bunt moved the runners up off of Rick Honeycutt before an RBI ground out by Steve Finley tied the game, but in the bottom half, Doug Bochtler walked two and threw a wild pitch to put runners on second and third with one out.
-Tom Pagnozzi's ground out off of Trevor Hoffman scored Brian Jordan and put the Cardinals up 5–4.
+A sacrifice bunt moved the runners up off Rick Honeycutt before an RBI ground out by Steve Finley tied the game, but in the bottom half, Doug Bochtler walked two and threw a wild pitch to put runners on second and third with one out.
+Tom Pagnozzi's ground out off Trevor Hoffman scored Brian Jordan and put the Cardinals up 5–4.
 Dennis Eckersley got his second save of the postseason with a perfect ninth.